 Council establishes Budget Guidelines to instruct departments as they develop their budgets in the fall.
-The key guidelines for the 2023 budget are:
+The key guidelines for the 2024 budget are:

-- Preliminary 2023 departmental net budget totals will be limited to a 0.0 percent increase over the 2022 adopted net budget totals, exclusive of existing personnel costs, phased in funding for positions approved by Council in the prior year, core capital increases, and non-discretionary increases; - Capital expenditures funded from current taxation revenue (Core Capital) will be increased by 4%; - Provision will be made for additions of \$327,000 to continue reinstating the Facilities Reserve Fund transfer that was reduced in the 2020 budget and \$250,000 to support major repair work to Saanich facilities; - Provision will be made for Corporate Information Technology replacement with an annual addition of \$750,000 until such time as annual sustained funding is achieved; - Provision will be made to transition \$500,000 in funding for acceleration of the Active Transportation Plan from borrowing to taxation. - Provision will be made for an addition \$150,000 annually for five years dedicated to debt servicing or direct acquisition of land identified for park use; - Resource requests for additional operating budgets (including one time projects) and new tax funded personnel will only be considered where critical capacity issues can be clearly demonstrated or where upfront investment will result in longer term savings as outlined in a business case. - Council will consider any outstanding resourcing needs for strategic initiatives from the 2019-2023 Strategic Plan; - Council will consider resourcing needs for the long term staffing plan; - Council will consider resourcing needs to continue implementation of the Climate Action Plan; and - Council will consider budget reduction scenarios of 1% and 2% of the proposed tax increase.
+- Preliminary 2024 departmental net budget totals will be limited to a 0.0% increase over the 2023 adopted net budget totals, exclusive of existing personnel costs, phased in funding for positions approved by Council in the prior year, core capital increases, and non-discretionary increases. - Final year of funding for salary and benefits costs arising from Job Evaluation (JE) changes from the Exempt Job Evaluation process will be incorporated into the budget. - Capital expenditures funded from current taxation revenue (Core Capital) will be increased by 4%; new capital asset replacement funding strategy and new debt servicing budget to support future borrowing needs will be determined by Council in Q4 of 2023. - Provision will be made for an addition of \$327,000 to continue reinstating the Facilities Reserve Fund transfer that was reduced in the 2020 budget. - Provision will be made for Corporate Information Technology replacement with an annual addition of \$500,000 to capital and/or operating until such time as annual sustained funding is achieved. - Provision will be made to transition \$500,000 in funding for acceleration of the Active Transportation Plan from borrowing to taxation. - Provision will be made for an addition of \$300,000 in 2024 and then \$150,000 annually for three years dedicated to debt servicing or direct acquisition of land identified for park use. - Resource requests for additional operating budgets (including one-time resource projects) and new tax funded personnel will be considered for critical capacity issues, for implementation of the longterm staffing plan or where upfront investment will result in longer term savings. - Council will consider resourcing needs for strategic initiatives from the 2023-2027 Strategic Plan. - Council will consider resourcing needs to implement the Climate Action. - Council will consider budget reduction scenarios of 1% of the proposed tax increase.